-Once you’ve hashed out your dinner options for your wedding you can start cooking up your menu cards.
-The type of stationery you go with all depends on the type of catering style you’ve opted for.
-From food stations to family-style, here’s the lowdown on everything you should include on your menu cards.
-Pro tip: no matter which you go for, you’ll also want to include a sign somewhere in your reception hall that lists all the food options for the night.
+Once you’ve hashed out the dinner options for your reception you can start cooking up your wedding menu cards.
+The type of stationery you go with all depends on the type of catering serving style you’ve opted for.
+From food stations to family-style, here’s the lowdown on everything you should include on your wedding menu cards.
+Pro tip: no matter which you go for, you’ll also want to include a sign somewhere in your reception hall that lists all the wedding menu options for the night.

 Here’s how to create your wedding menu cards.

-If you’re hosting a buffet dinner adding menus to each table isn’t totally necessary, but they do add a nice touch.
+If you’re hosting a buffet dinner adding wedding menu cards to each table isn’t totally necessary, but they do add a nice touch.
 You may only want to include one per table that your guests can pass around before they go up to serve themselves.
-If you’ve got the funds, feel free to go the full nine yards and have cards printed out for each guest.
+If you’ve got the funds, feel free to go the full nine yards and have wedding menu cards printed out for each guest.
 These should have the dishes listed by type - appetizers, mains and desserts - so that they’re easy to find.
-Don’t forget to order small cards for the buffet table that state what each dish is (not all surprises are good, especially when allergies are involved).
+Don’t forget to order small cards for the buffet table that state what each dish is (not all surprises are good, especially when food allergies and dietary restrictions are involved).

 Similar to buffet style, whether you add wedding menu cards to your table or not is up to you.
 If you do go the route of individual menus, have them broken down into sections by station and list each item available at each station.
 Aside from that, you’ll definitely need signs at each station explaining its offerings.
 If you want to cut costs a little, consider using wedding chalkboards (this will look perfect at more rustic affairs), modern acrylic wedding menu cards or even mirrors for a more elegant display.